-One of best tips for getting rid of Keratosis Pilaris is to dry body brush!
-Used daily, the Hydrea Vegan Dry Body Brush works as a Keratosis Pilaris treatment, helping to smooth bumps by stimulating circulation and the lymphatic system and working to brush away dead skin cells and exfoliate skin.
+One of the best tips for getting rid of Keratosis Pilaris is to dry body brush!
+Used daily, the Hydrea Vegan Dry Body Brush works as a Keratosis Pilaris treatment, helping to smooth bumps by stimulating circulation and the lymphatic system and working to brush away dead skin cells and exfoliate the skin.
 Cut on a smooth angle, the bristles on this brush are specially designed not to scratch skin.
 Brush affected areas each morning before showering, moving upward towards the heart.

 Elektra Magnesium Cream

 Topical use of a Magnesium cream can help soothe and hydrate dry, flaky skin.
 My all-time favourite Magnesium cream is the Elektra Magnesium Cream - Island Spice.
 Used on the affected area it can help to keep that chicken skin feeling under control, rich in replenishing Magnesium Chloride as well as natural butters and oils such as Shea Butter, Coconut Oil, Mango Butter and Hemp Oil.
 This deeply nourishing daily Magnesium moisturiser can be applied all over the body, including the face.

 Designed to condition dehydrated skin, the SKIN by ecostore Rejuvenating Body Moisturiser is a wonderful, dermatologically tested daily moisturiser for dry skin which can be used on Keratosis Pilaris, it can help to smooth bumps on skin and deliver a burst of moisture.
 Rich in essential fatty acids from Blackcurrant and Grape Seed extracts, this gentle yet powerful body lotion also contains creamy Shea Butter which may help soften existing bumps and reduce new bumps from forming.

 Coconut oil as a Keratosis Pilaris home remedy